Did I really just make that my blog title? I sure did. Now let’s get to it Ladies and Gents.

 Whew… talk about being a vulnerable Naked Writer…in the words of Dr. Juanita Bynum, “now you know all my business!”

 Where am I now on this journey?
-I’ve come to terms that it’s an ‘exercise’ I’m not comfortable practicing.
+I’ve come to terms that it’s an ‘exercise’ that some days I’m ok with it, and other days I’m not.
 This is my own personal conviction.
 Why?
 A myriad of reasons that I’m not interested in sharing, as I don’t want my thoughts to be a molding ground of how you make your own decisions.

 Here’s an excerpt from Dr. Juli’s blog that says it far more eloquently: